Dress Code Guidelines

 If dancers have been placed into classes that are not correct for them –Don’t worry – we will find a more suitable class!

 Parking is the #1 complaint with parents in dance schools around the nation.
-This is something that can’t be helped.
 Please be careful to watch for children and do not park directly in front of the building to wait for your dancer to come out.
 If they are not at the door ready to get in your car, you must continue to pull through and circle around to allow for parked cars to exit and other cars to pull through.
 Parking is also available across the street and on Library Lane.

 Shy Students/Separation Anxiety